Bake Play Smile

 The two steps of how to make a dressing with sour cream, dijon mustard and mayonnaise.

-Whisk together the sour cream, mayonnaise, Dijon mustard, salt and pepper until smooth.
+Whisk together the sour cream, mayo, Dijon mustard, salt and pepper in a medium bowl until smooth.

 5: Assemble The Salad